-Next, we determined PDLIM2 protein expression in primary cHL tissue samples as well as normal lymphoid tissue (Figure 2 and Supplementary Table 4a).
-We established IHC analyses with two different antibodies, which showed consistent results.
-In normal lymphoid tissue, PDLIM2 was expressed in virtually all lymphoid cells with however reduced expression levels in germinal center (GC) B cells.
-Furthermore, various B cell non-Hodgkin lymphoma (B-NHL) cases including 10 FL, 15 DLBCL and 10 BL cases showed PDLIM2 expression in all cases, in the vast majority of them with a strong staining pattern (Supplementary Figure 2).
-In contrast, among 20 cHL cases of various subtypes with or without Epstein Barr virus (EBV) infection, HRS cells of 19 cases lacked PDLIM2 expression (Figure 2; Supplementary Table 4a).
-In all cases, PDLIM2 expression was readily detectable in surrounding cells, which served as internal control.
-Only HRS cells of one case expressed PDLIM2, which was however predominantly observed at the cell membrane (Figure 2g).
-To investigate a possible correlation with loss of IkBa expression suggested by the cell line analyses, we established IHC analyses of IkBa using an antibody recognizing the C-terminus of the protein. cHL cases lacking IkBa expression due to deleterious truncating mutations would therefore be expected to be negative.
-In 4 of 20 cHL cases (20 %), IkBa protein expression was not detectable, which is in line with the estimated percentage of deleterious NFKBIA mutations in cHL in other studies; all 4 cases lacked PDLIM2 expression.
-We conclude that loss of PDLIM2 expression is a unifying defect of HRS cells independent of IkB alterations.
+cases, PDLIM2 expression was readily detectable in surrounding cells that served as internal control.
+Only HRS cells of one case expressed PDLIM2, and this was however predominantly observed at the cell membrane (Figure 2g).
+To investigate a possible correlation with loss of IκBα expression suggested by the cell line analyses, we established immunohistochemical analyses of IκBα using an antibody recognizing the C-terminus of the protein. cHL cases lacking IκBα expression due to deleterious truncating mutations would therefore be expected to be negative.10 In 4 of 20 cHL cases (20%), IκBα protein expression was not detectable, and this is in line with the estimated percentage of deleterious NFKBIA mutations in cHL in other studies;11 all 4 cases lacked PDLIM2 expression.
+We conclude that loss of PDLIM2 expression is a unifying defect of HRS cells independent of IκB alterations.